 Even when we were successful in referring patients externally, there was often a lack of integration and communication from these providers.
-Patients were not receiving high-quality mental health care-a requisite component of our Oak post-COVID and a therapist pool that has traditionally been limited to licensed clinical social workers (LCSWs) and psychologists in Medicare, it was difficult to provide timely, evidence-based psychotherapy embedded in primary care.
+Patients were not receiving high-quality mental health care-a requisite component of our Oak Street Health value-based care model.

+Recruiting internal Oak Street Health therapists and psychiatric providers was also a challenge.
+With the increase in the prevalence of mental illness post-COVID and a therapist pool that has traditionally been limited to licensed clinical social workers (LCSWs) and psychologists in Medicare, it was difficult to provide timely, evidence-based psychotherapy embedded in primary care.